Wappworks/yaak.js/README.md

 YAAK.js
 ==================
-YAAK.js (Yet Another Audio system for Kicks) is a pure HTML5 audio system.
+YAAK.js is Yet Another Audio system for Kicks - an HTML5 audio system.
 The library is designed from the ground to work with desktop web browsers and HTML5 app acceleration platforms such as CocoonJs and AppMobi.